pyrate-build/pyrate-build/README.rst

 The comparisons with this variable (eg. ``version >= 4.1``) will create new version instance that is used by the external package finder.
 This allows for example to write ``find_external('clang', version >= 3.5)`` to discover a clang installation with version 3.5 or later.
-Currently only a small number of builtin external packages are available (listed under **Externals**), but it is easy to add new packages that are recognized.
+Currently only a small number of built in external packages are available (listed under **Externals**), but it is easy to add new packages that are recognized.

 Finally, the used default compilers can be configured via the global variable